Pope Pius VII: Condemnation of heresy

 On 3 June 1816, Pius VII condemned the works of Melkite bishop Germanos Adam.
 Adam's writings supported conciliarism, the view that the authority of ecumenical councils was greater than that of the papacy.

 Death and burial

 In 1822, Pius VII reached his 80th birthday and his health was visibly declining.
 On 6 July 1823, he fractured his hip in a fall in the papal apartments and was bedridden from that point onward.
 In his final weeks he would often lose consciousness and would mutter the names of the cities that he had been ferried away to by the French forces.
 With the Cardinal Secretary of State Ercole Consalvi at his side, Pius VII died on 20 August at 5 a.m.

-He was briefly interred in the Vatican grottoes but was later buried in a monument in Saint Peter's Basilica after his funeral on 25 August.
+He was briefly interred in the Vatican Grottoes but was later buried in a monument in St. Peter's Basilica after his funeral on 25 August.